 If the system Overview reports that there is an imbalance in the number of connections.
-This may be caused by a number of reasons, 2 possilbites are listed below:
+This may be caused by a number of reasons as listed below:

 - Are clients connecting from behind a NAT device If this is the case, then all requests will appear to come from the same source IP address.
 This will be an issue if source IP address persistence is used because all client sessions would be load balanced to the same Real Server. - Has a real server been brought back online If Balance Mode has been set to Weighed Least Connection, when the server is brought online it will handle all new requests until balance is reached across all servers.
 This may occur quickly if lots of new requests are received.
 If not, the inbalance will continue for longer.
 If Balance Mode has been set to Weighted Round Robin, requests will continue to be distributed equally (assuming the weight is the same).
-If the other Real Servers in the cluster were already processing requests there will again be an imbalance.
+If the other Real Servers in the cluster were already processing requests there will again be an imbalance. - Are you testing using a single test client If persistence is enabled for the VIP then you'll be load balanced to the same Real Server.